5 Best BC Lions Players of All Time, Ranked

 The Lions won their first Grey Cup in 1964, their most recent in 2011, and they’ve won three since 2000.

-The team was founded in 1954, and with several decades of the team having come and gone, there’s been a plethora of talent.
+The team was founded in 1954, and over several decades, it has featured a plethora of talent.

 With that, I’ll explore the annals of the Lions history and give you my top five players of all time below.